semgrep/semgrep-docs/docs/faq.md

 Both Semgrep and SonarQube use static analysis to find bugs, but there are a few differences:

 - Extending Semgrep with custom rules is simple since Semgrep rules look like the source code you’re writing.
-Writing custom rules with SonarQube is [restricted to a handful of languages](https://docs.sonarqube.org/latest/extend/adding-coding-rules/) and requires familiarity with Java and abstract syntax trees (ASTs).
+Writing custom rules with SonarQube is [<i class="fas fa-external-link fa-xs"></i> restricted to a handful of languages](https://docs.sonarqube.org/latest/extend/adding-coding-rules/) and requires familiarity with Java and abstract syntax trees (ASTs).
-- Semgrep is LGPL-2.1, SonarQube offers an open-source version but it is missing features.
-For example, 12 of the supported languages are not available in the open-source offering, and more powerful dataflow features are only available in the paid versions.
 - Semgrep supports user-defined autofixes; SonarQube does not.
 - Semgrep focuses on speed and ease-of-use, making analysis possible at up to 20K-100K loc/sec per rule.
 SonarQube authors [report approximately 0.4K loc/sec for rulesets in production](https://web.archive.org/web/20221109203440/https://community.sonarsource.com/t/performance-guide-for-large-project-analysis/148/2).
-- Semgrep CI supports scanning only changed files (differential analysis), SonarQube does not
+- Semgrep supports scanning only changed files (differential analysis), SonarQube does not.
 - Both have publicly available rules
-- Semgrep has an online, hosted free plan; both have a hosted paid plan
+- Semgrep has an online, hosted free plan for up to ten contributors to private repositories; both have a hosted paid plan.

 See [the Semgrep development philosophy](../contributing/semgrep-philosophy/) for more about what makes Semgrep different.